 Motivation is one key factor in helping you stay focused.
 It’s also a constant reminder of why you should get out of bed every day to continue getting back into shape.

 It’s also a great way to document your daily progress—how do you know how well you’re doing if you can’t see it?

 This then helps you maintain and create other goals.

-You can get fit from home as easy as trekking to a gym.
+You can get fit from home as easily as trekking to a gym.
 I like to go but I must admit there is a social element for me.
-For some it can be a motivating factor for workout with like-minded people, for others it’s a pain in the glutes and can be expensive.
+For some it can be a motivating factor for a workout with like-minded people, for others, it’s a pain in the glutes and can be expensive.

 A personal trainer will benefit, especially early on, by working out a fitness program as well as showing the mechanics of movements.
 They will also act as a great motivator although at a price.

 What’s as nice is to run, hike, cycle and workout outside with your buddies.

 One way I stay motivated is to reward myself which normally means a late but huge (but healthy) breakfast after a morning session.
 For my Friday workout, I look forward to that extra glass of wine I feel I deserve in the evening.
 Getting back into shape after 50 – yep it can be great.